AO-StreetArt/CrazyIvan/docs/pages/quickstart.rst

 check out the :ref:`Configuration Section <configuration>` for more details on the configuration options available when starting CrazyIvan.

+You may also continue on to the discussion of :ref:`How to Use Crazy Ivan <use>`.

 Shutdown
 --------
 Shutdown of Crazy Ivan can be initiated with a kill or interrupt signal to the main thread.
-However, at least one udp message must be recieved in order to successfully shut down the main event thread.
+However, at least one udp message must be received afterwards in order to successfully shut down the main event thread.
 You can send one with:

 `echo "kill" | nc -u $(ip addr show eth0 | grep -Po 'inet \K[\d.]+') 8764`